bradsec/ovpnmanager/README.md

 ### Prerequisites pfSense
 #### Note: pfSense version recommended for advanced users
 Note: There are still some issues with pfSense caching last server.
+Also depending on your configuration the get_ip_info() function may return your public service provider WAN address and not the VPN address.
 1. Recommend backup of pfSense configuration prior to using.
 2. Setup a working OpenVPN IPVanish client through the web admin interface.
 3. pfSense Openvpn configuration files are located in `/var/etc/openvpn`.